electricimp/Google-PubSub/README.md

 ## Library Usage

-The library API is detailed in the source file, [here](./GooglePubSub.agent.lib.nut).
+The library API is described in details in the source file, [here](./GooglePubSub.agent.lib.nut).

 ### Main Components